chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-08-18-paper-been-read.md

     - Paper and Book
 ---

+(34) 2021-08-25:

+- Microstructured gradient-index antireflective coating fabricated on a fiber tip with direct laser writing
+- Direct laser writing of volumetric gradient index lenses and waveguides (Not finished)

 (33) 2021-08-24:

 - Inverse Design and 3D Printing of a Metalens on an Optical Fiber Tip for Direct Laser Lithography